greghughespdx/swarm-viz/README.md

 ![swarm-viz for Overstory](docs/images/header.png)

 Written (appropriately) in TypeScript, swarm-viz is a real-time WebGL visualization of an [Overstory](https://github.com/jayminwest/overstory) multi-agent swarm.
 Art meets tech: Watch agents spawn, message each other, and merge work, live, at 60fps.
+It was built, using Overstory, as my first Overstory test project for learning purposes.

 Overstory was created by Jaymin West, and you really should check/try it out.
 Get a little crazy, burn some tokens, learn a Lot.